sjdv1982/seamless/seamless-towards-02.md

  Context authority can be interactive or non-interactive.
  Non-interactive computing can be dumb or smart.
  For non-interactive computing, the mechanism is as follows:
-  The master has at most one non-interactive worker, in the form of a REST server.
+  The master has any number of non-interactive workers, in the form of REST servers.
   Whenever the context is updated, a new *context request* is built.
   A. In "dumb" mode, this request contains the entire context, including values.
-  This request is sent to the worker.
+  This request is sent to a worker.
   Any previous context request is canceled.
 It is up to the worker to re-use pieces of earlier context requests (e.g preliminary results).
   B. In "smart" mode, the master also acts as host of the cell values and connection values.